fuentesdominic/CodeUp/README.md

 * Create a user.
 * Login and see your dashboard
 * Keep track of your skills and lessons
+* Be able to make notes for each lesson

 ## ***Technologies Used***
 ***